Investigation by Robbie Griffiths

 This is how KHI identify it:

-It is worth asking why did Hilde take two photos from the same position?
+It is worth asking why did Hilde take three photos from the same position?
 Glass plates were expensive and Hilde took great care to ensure the light was perfect before she pressed the shutter.
 (The complete opposite to today's professional photographers who may take over 1,000 digital images in a single evening then select only 50 for publication).

 The clue to answering this is to look at the shadows that bisect the upper windows of the central building in the top two photos, but are absent in the KHI one.
 This indicates that a cloud must have decreased the harsh light, the result being that the right-hand face of the Torrei dei Donati is revealed with greater clarity.

 Finally, let's compare these with a modern day photo on Wikipedia.
+Why are Hilde's towers not leaning over, like this?

 8 November 2019